 Applied Sociology, MA

-Our applied Master of Arts (MA) Program in Applied Sociology is designed to help our students understand the social forces that shape their world with practical training in research methods, statistics, and evaluation research.
-The program's applied focus integrates research approaches and course work that emphasizes faculty core strengths in medical sociology, criminal justice, and immigration research.
+The MA Program in Applied Sociology is designed to help students understand the social forces that shape their world with practical training in research methods, statistics, and evaluation research.
+The program's applied focus integrates research approaches and course work that emphasizes a wide range of faculty specializations.

-Our graduates are researchers, managers, instructors, policy analysts, and service providers in health care, social service and criminal justice agencies, and in corporate departments throughout the area.
+Our graduates are researchers, managers, instructors, policy analysts, and service providers in health care, social service and criminal justice agencies, and in corporate departments throughout the area and the country.
 Many have continued their advanced studies in PhD programs.

 To discuss your options, email Dr. Nicolette Salerno at firstname.lastname@example.org for a phone or inperson appointment.